Keats/tera/README.md

 {% endif %}
 ```

-Undefined values are considered falsy.
+Undefined variables are considered falsy.
 This means that you can test for the
 presence of a variable in the current context by writing:

 ```jinja